GuideUpdated March 26, 2026

 It depends on your priorities.
 For zero data retention and no recording required, Reframe Practice is built specifically for private practice.
 For EHR integration in higher-volume settings, ambient scribing tools may fit better.
 Evaluate based on your privacy requirements and whether you want to record sessions.

-Built by a Registered Psychotherapist.
+By Jesse, Registered Psychotherapist (Ontario).
 Used in private practice.

 Reframe Practice was built because that tool did not exist for private practice therapists.
 A Registered Psychotherapist got tired of spending thirty minutes structuring notes.
 Tired of privacy claims without architecture behind them.
 Tired of output that sounded like a form.